 Struggling to achieve and maintain a healthy weight is no longer justifiable because many bariatric procedures, such as gastric sleeve and gastric bypass, are available to solve the problem of obesity.
 The question remains, however, about gastric sleeve vs gastric bypass.
 Which one is the best?

-As you may already know, both gastric bypass and gastric sleeve are two of the most successful forms of bariatric surgery.
+As you may already know, both gastric bypass and gastric sleeve are two of the most successful forms of obesity surgery in Turkey.
 Though both can lead to significant weight loss within 1-2 years post-surgery, there aren’t created equal.
 Thankfully, there is much research done on both procedures, and the results are positive for both, especially when it comes to survival.

 Gastric Sleeve vs Gastric Bypass: Definitions